bryandodd/xbar/README.md

         fi
     }
     ```
 * Re-load terminal.
-After successfully retieving a code, the value will be copied to your system clipboard.
+After successfully retrieving a code, the value will be copied to your system clipboard.
     ![](./images/mfa-terminal.png)